Education Journey

 You will see:

-• Students interacting with the world around them including greeting and interacting with adults, engaging in undirected play, climbing trees etc.
+- Students interacting with the world around them including greeting and interacting with adults, helping with school tours, engaging in undirected play, climbing trees etc.

 We seek your support to help your child become a valued member of the school community by: